best equity release interest rates

 2 – Spend your money

 You are free to choose how to spend the money released from your property value.
-For example, you can use it to pay for care, gift cash sums to relatives or make necessary improvements or modifications to your home.
+For example, you can use it to pay for care, gift cash sums to relatives, or make necessary improvements or modifications to your home.

 3 – Negative Equity Guarantees

 This protects you from paying more than you borrowed should the property value drop significantly.
+For an equity release provider to have their plan approved by the Equity Release Council, it has to have a ‘no negative equity guarantee’.

 4 – Gift as an inheritance